 This shop has been compensated by Collective Bias, Inc. and it’s advertiser, Bose.
 All opinions are mine alone. #sleepsoundlytonight #CollectiveBias

-Additional disclosure: I was paid a shitload of money, and thus I am required to include the above disclosure and use the exact terminology “Bose® noise-masking sleepbuds™” every time I mention the product.
+Additional disclosure: I was paid a boatload of money, and thus I am required to include the above disclosure and use the exact terminology “Bose® noise-masking sleepbuds™” every time I mention the product.
 Shop is the company’s verbiage for blog post.

 Recent travels took me through North Dakota and South Dakota, where I often found myself wondering where all the quiet places had disappeared to.